albert-du/SIMDIntCompression/readme.md

 ## API

-### BinaryPacking128

-Each of the algorithms has the following static methods:
+Each of the codecs have the following static methods:

 ```csharp
 public static int GetMaxCompressedLength(ReadOnlySpan<uint> input);